lich-uct/molpher-lib/doc/source/usage/index.rst

 =================

 This section explains most of the functionality available in the library.
-It contains notes on how to install it, an extensive tutorial and a brief description of the :term:`molecular morphing` algorithm.
+It contains notes on how to install it and an extensive :doc:`tutorial`.

-..  note:: This section only describes the Python portion of the library.
-However, the Python API tightly follows the C++ implementation so most of
+..  note:: In this documentation, we currently only describe the Python portion of the library.
+        The C++ portion is in preparation.
-        the concepts described below can be easily applied to C++ as well.
-Additionally, most of the classes discussed here implement the same methods as the corresponding C++ classes.
+        However, the Python API tightly follows it so most of the concepts described here can be easily applied in C++ as well.

 ..  toctree::
     :name: docstoc